Auxlanger/Nuda/README.md

 > *The next sentence is false.
 1 = 2.*

-> gofu fa kami. bana fifi dena.
+> gofu fa kami. bana fi dena.
 > *The next sentence is false.
 One equals two.*